 The administration of the contract was in the hands of Howard Grider (MSU's Contracts Office) and Fred Mattmueller (AEC's Chicago Operations Office).
 Their cooperative attitude and flexibility were a great help.

-On the AEC side, the project was conceived by the Director of the Division of Biology and Medicine, the late Charles Dunham, and his Deputy Director, James Liverman.
+On the AEC side, the Director of the Division of Biology and Medicine, the late Charles Dunham and his Deputy Director, James Liverman, conceived the project.
 Richard Caldecott was specially appointed to evaluate, with assistance of Robert Reitemeier, the various proposals.
-After the PRL was established, several members of the Division's staff supervised its affairs: George Duda, Charles Edington, John Kirby-Smith, John Totter, George Stapleton and, last but not least, Robert Rabson who, presently in his capacity as Director of the Department of Energy's Division of Energy Biosciences, remains our immediate "boss" at Washington.
+After the PRL was established, several members of the Division's staff supervised its affairs: George Duda, Charles Edington, John Kirby Smith, John Totter, George Stapleton and, last but not least, Robert Rabson who, in his capacity as Director of the Department of Energy's Division of Energy Biosciences, became the immediate "boss" of the PRL in Washington.